 Randomized, controlled, clinical trials are needed to determine whether chromium can influence diabetes, lipid metabolism, or weight loss.
 These studies should control or adjust for baseline chromium status and the form of chromium used and be done in well-defined at-risk populations in whom food intake is monitored.

 Several studies have demonstrated that daily doses up to 1000 mcg of chromium are safe.
-Some in vitro evidence suggests that chromium picolinate damages chromosomes and may cause cancer.
-However, no clinical studies have shown an association.
-Some forms of chromium may contribute to GI irritation and ulcers.
+Some forms of chromium may contribute to gastrointestinal irritation and ulcers.
 Isolated cases of impaired kidney and liver function have been reported; thus, people with pre-existing kidney or liver disorders should avoid supplementation.
 Chromium supplements interfere with iron absorption.